HelpMe-Pls/JAMStack-site/README.md

 # Contributing
-Pull requests are welcome.
+Pull requests are most welcome.
 For suggesting changes, please open an issue first to discuss what you would like to change/improve.

 Please make sure to [contact me](https://www.facebook.com/messages/t/100005341874318) if you need further support.